syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Customization.md

 ---
 layout: post
 title: Customization in Syncfusion TreeMap control for Xamarin.iOS
-description: This section explains the steps required to customize the data in Syncfusion TreeMap control for Xamarin.Forms
+description: This section explains the steps required to customize the data in Syncfusion TreeMap control for Xamarin.iOS
 platform: Xamarin.iOS
 control: TreeMap
 documentation: ug